An Ideal for Living: Record cover

 The cover has a black-and-white picture of a blond Hitler Youth member beating a drum, which was drawn by guitarist Bernard Sumner (called "Bernard Albrecht" on the poster sleeve) and the words "Joy!
 Division" printed in a blackletter font.
-The cover design, coupled with the nature of the band's name, fuelled controversy over whether the band had Nazi sympathies.
-When the EP was re-released on 12-inch vinyl, the original cover was replaced by artwork featuring scaffolding.
+The cover design, coupled with the nature of the band's name, fueled controversy over whether the band had Nazi sympathies.
+The foldout of the EP contains pasted cutouts of both the band and the Warsaw Ghetto boy, with a lyrical excerpt from 'Leaders of Men'.
+In 1978, the EP was re-released on 12-inch vinyl; the original cover was replaced by artwork featuring scaffolding designed by cartoonist and illustrator Steve McGarry.

-Release and reception
+Release and critical reception

-A 7" version of An Ideal for Living was released in June on the band's own Enigma label, which was sold out by September and was subsequently followed by a 12" version on 10 October on the band's own Anonymous Records label.
+A 7-inch version of An Ideal for Living was released in June 1978 on the band's own Enigma label, which was sold out by September and was subsequently followed by a 12-inch version on 10 October on the band's own Anonymous Records label.

-All four tracks were re-released on the 1988 singles compilation, Substance.
+All four tracks were re-released on the 1988 singles compilation Substance.
 A remastered version of the EP was reissued by Rhino Entertainment to coincide with Record Store Day 2014.

 Legacy

 In a retrospective review, David Cleary of AllMusic wrote that "[the] sound quality and production values on this release are extremely primitive", while describing the release as "a mildly interesting, if not great EP".
 He also noted that with the re-release of "Warsaw" and "Leaders of Men" on the rarities album Substance (the other two were originally only included on CD and cassette versions of the album), the need for diehard Joy Division fans to obtain this EP had notably decreased.

 Trouser Press described the EP as "skillful but rather unexceptional" and noted the strong influence of Bowie's music on the band.

-The EP subsequently inspired the Manic Street Preachers' single "A Design for Life".
+The EP's title subsequently inspired the Manic Street Preachers' single "A Design for Life".